EBoespflug/GoldSquish/README.md

 A World Of Warcraft addons allowing interface-based gold squish in the game.

-**Under development.**

 ## Documentation

 **GoldSquish** allow you to set a gold squishing method changing the value of the golds in the game.
 Goldsquish provides the following mode :
+ - x1000000000 : the value of golds is multiplied by 1000000000.
+ - x1000000 : the value of golds is multiplied by 1000000.
- - -1 : the value of golds is multiplied by 1000.
+ - x1000 : the value of golds is multiplied by 1000.
+ - x100 : the value of golds is multiplied by 100.
- - -2 : the value of golds is multiplied by 10000000.
+ - x10 : the value of golds is multiplied by 10.
+ - x1 : the value of golds is not modified.
- - 1 : the value of golds is divided by 10.
+ - x0.1 : the value of golds is divided by 10.
- - 2 : the value of golds is divided by 100.
+ - x0.01 : the value of golds is divided by 100.
- - 3 : the value of golds is divided by 1000.
+ - x0.001 : the value of golds is divided by 1000.
- - 4 : the value of golds is divided by 10000.
+ - x0.000001 : the value of golds is divided by 1000000.
- - 5 : the value of golds is divided by 100000.
+ - x0.000000001 : the value of golds is divided by 1000000000.
- - 6 : the value of golds is divided by 1000000.
+ - Custom : the value for the conversions (gold <=> silver <=> copper) is defined directly by the user.

 Internally, the addons will change conversion rules between golds, silvers and coppers depending on the squishing model chosen.
-You can use *advanced options* to specify the conversion rules.

 ***GoldSquish*** *is known to don't be fully compatible with some other addons changing the gold model (for instance Elvui)*.